SOAP MAKING

 Castile soap is traditionally made with extra virgin olive oil as the only oil in the formula.
 The result of this soap is a hard bar with rich, thick, silky lather.

-You will need a vessel, typically a stainless steel pot, in which to melt the oils and butters, incorporate nutrient ingredients (like oats and other additives), and mix with the lye solution to bring the soap batch to trace (the point in which the soap mixture is thick enough to pour into a mold).
+You will need a vessel*, typically a stainless steel pot, in which to melt the oils and butters, incorporate nutrient ingredients (like oats, clays, and other additives), and mix with the lye solution to bring the soap batch to trace (the point in which the soap mixture is thick enough to pour into a mold).

 Stainless steel stock pots are the mainstays of soap making.